The Water Cremation – gentle & environmentally friendly

 The combination of water, alkali solution, heat and pressure causes the tissues of the body to dissolve.
 Only the inorganic bone materials remain.
 Since there was no fire incineration, these remains are absolutely clean and very light in colour.
 The ashes of your pet do not contain any soot or carbon particles as with a cremation.
 The water cremation takes a little longer than a flame cremation, but you will still get the ashes back in your hands within 1-2 weeks.

 Especially in times of climate change and growing ecological awareness, as one of the first pet cremation services in Germany, we would like to offer you the water cremation as an alternative to flame cremation for your pet.
-We have been researching the procedure since 2019 and are trying to get it approved in Germany.
-This can still take months or years.
-We don’t want to just wait and see, but are now making it possible with the support of a Dutch partner, where the water cremation is already allowed.
+We have been researching the procedure since 2019 and to establish it as a type of pet cremation in Germany.
+Our previous inquiries to the LANUV, the state parliament, the federal parliament and the federal miistries in Brussels were rejected straight away.
+That is a shame.